 Commitment to Quality

-STARS for KIDS NOW, Kentucky's voluntary quality rating system for licensed (Type I and Type II) child care centers and certified family child care homes, is available statewide.
+STARS for KIDS NOW is Kentucky's voluntary quality rating system for licensed (Type I and Type II) child care centers and certified family child care homes.
 The STARS for KIDS NOW program is part of the KIDS NOW Initiative (Kentucky Invests in Developing Success NOW) and is administered by the Cabinet for Health and Family Services.
 This system uses a scale of 1 through 4 STARS to identify levels of quality.
 All STAR levels surpass the minimum licensing requirements that all programs must meet.
+Early care and education programs that receive public funding are required to participate in the STARS for KIDS NOW rating system.

 Early care and education programs work to meet standards associated with quality care that result in positive outcomes for young children.
 Programs are assessed in the following areas: staff/child ratios, group size, curriculum, parent involvement, training/education of staff, regulatory compliance, and personnel practices.